 Budgeting for Changing Local Match Requirements

-Beginning in the next grant cycle, fiscal year 2019, a cash match of 10% will be required for all grants up to $10,000 and 20% for grants above $10,000.
+Beginning in the next grant cycle, fiscal year 2019, a cash match of 10% will be required for all grants.
 If you plan to apply for MPGs, be sure to request local funding for the match.
 Many municipalities establish a planning fund or line item to support local planning activities and leverage additional funds from state and other grant programs.
 If your municipality does not have a planning fund, we encouraged you to speak with your elected officials about creating one.